-Advanced Funding SMP
+Advanced Funding SMP (Statutory Maternity Pay)

 Having a child is the most pleasant moment when life takes on a new journey.
 However, this turn in life comes with new financial liabilities as well.
 So, the employees and the directors need maternity leaves and advance funding SMP to manage their finances.

 In the United Kingdom, businesses are liable to provide Statutory Maternity Pay (SMP) funding to their employees.
-However, the HMRC comes forward when the small business owners cannot manage to pay their employees, or even directors, from their payroll.
+However, the HMRC comes forward when small business owners cannot manage to pay their employees, or even directors, from their payroll.

 The SMP funding is not as simple as it seems to be due to the cash flow received by the HMRC.
 Moreover, the application procedure requires you to take precautions to avoid any penalty later.